AurelienDecelle/SpinLearning/README.md

 ## Classifying Gauge orbits

 we describe an example of a deep neural network designed for classifying pairs of Ising system $J$ and $J'$ into being in the same gauge orbit or not.
 In the jupyter-notebook **DCNN_simple.ipynb**, all the details are commented.
+Below is an example of the architecture used for this task.

 <p style="text-align: center;">
 <img src="img/NNClassif.png" alt="drawing" style="width: 500px;"/>